heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/2.2-snapshots/README.md

 #### VMware

 A VMware snapshot preserves the state and data of a VM at a specific point in time.
 Because VMware snapshots operate at the hypervisor level, they are completely independent of the guest OS.
-This makes them foolproof to anything that can go wrong during a RHEL upgrade.
-Even if an upgrade fails so badly that the OS can't even be booted up again, reverting the VMware snapshot will still save the day.
+This makes them foolproof to anything that can go wrong during a CentOS conversion.
+Even if a conversion fails so badly that the OS can't even be booted up again, reverting the VMware snapshot will still save the day.
 For these reasons, VMware snapshots appear to be a very compelling snapshot option.

 VMware snapshots can be manually created and reverted using the vSphere management UI.
 To create or revert a VMware snapshot automatically from an Ansible playbook, access permissions to the required vSphere API calls must be authorized for the AAP control node.